ZentrixLabs/SrtExtractor/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later) — see the [LICENSE.txt](LICENSE.txt) file for details.

 ## 🙏 Acknowledgments